blockimperiumdao/godotblockchain/README.md

 Version 0.7.0 Optimizations, removal of the BlockchainManager and extracted out relevant functionality to the BlockchainLogManager which will keep track of history of transactions and logging information.

+Version 0.8.0, Adds functionality for processing NFTs from an ERC721BlockchainContract node.
+This will support returning Sprite2D, ImageTexture, AudioStream, and regular byte[] so you can decode the data stored in the NFT into whatever your workflow supports.

 ## Installation

 1/ Ensure that you have the .NET SDK installed.
 Version 7.0 or later is recommended for this project.